ShahriarKarim/DistributedAssignment2/README.md

 # DistributedAssignment2
 The video showcasing my assignment is on the report aswell.
+The code uses proper naming and is documented with comments

 first compile all of the files using javac the Health App interface contains all of the unique functions